 There are several possibilities for a heat pump that stays jammed in its cooling mode.
 We’ll start with the most common one, which is a broken reversing valve.

 The reversing valve is one of the essential parts of a heat pump that makes it different from an air conditioner.
-An air conditioner can only circulate refrigerant in one direction, so when refrigerant leaves the compressor, it goes first to the outdoor coil.
-A reversing valve allows a heat pump to direct this refrigerant flow either to the outdoor coil or indoor coil first, and this is how it switches between its modes.
+An air conditioner can only circulate refrigerant in one direction.
+As such, when refrigerant leaves the compressor, it goes first to the outdoor coil.
+A reversing valve allows the system to direct this refrigerant flow to the outdoor or indoor coil.
+This action is how the system switches between its modes.

-If you have a heat pump that is delivering lukewarm or room-temperature air, you could be looking at a different range of problems.
-We recommend you first check the air filter to see if it’s clogged, since this restricts the heat pump’s heating and cooling abilities.
-Change the filter for a clean one.
+If your heat pump delivers lukewarm or room-temperature air, you could be looking at a different range of problems.
+First, we recommend checking the air filter to see if it’s clogged since this restricts the heat pump’s heating and cooling abilities.
+If you find that your filter is dirty and prevents proper airflow, it’s best to change it for a clean one.